 IMPACT PROTECTION SLABS

 The most popular safety rubber flooring system is the Impact Protection Slab.
 Edge & Corner Profiles are recommended to finish off the impact protection slab flooring, particularly if the slabs are laid on top of an existing surface.
 Corner and Edge Profiles compliment and neatly finish Impact Protection slabs by meeting the slabs at the same height and sloping off on the outer perimeter of an area.
 An important benefit is that they allow for wheelchair access, and they reduce the risk of stumbling, as well as having the aesthetic effect of neatening the edges.

-Impact Protection Edges and Corner profiles are available in a variety of thickness, to be installed with the corresponding slab thickness e.g. 30/10mm Edge and Corner Profiles would meet the 30mm Impact Protection Slabs.
+Edges and Corner Profiles are available in a variety of thickness, to be installed with the corresponding slab thickness e.g. 30/10mm Edge and Corner Profiles would meet the 30mm Impact Protection Slabs.
 See Fall heights

 CRITICAL FALL HEIGHTS